Deneb, Alpha Cygni, is the brightest star in Cygnus constellation and the most distant of all first magnitude stars.

 Deneb is the prototype of a class of stars known as Alpha Cygni variables.
 These stars exhibit non-radial fluctuations of the surface and as a result their spectral type and luminosity change slightly.

 The star has a mass about 19 times that of the Sun.
-It will have a relatively short life and probably go out in a supernova explosion within the next few million years.
+It will have a relatively short life and probably go out in a supernova event within the next few million years.
 In its current phase, Deneb is likely expanding into a red supergiant.
 It is losing mass at a rate of 0.8 millionth of a solar mass every year as a result of a strong stellar wind.

 In the better known version of the myth, Zeus seduced Leda, who was married to King Tyndareus, and she gave birth to two sets of twins: Helen and Clytemnestra, and Castor and Polydeuces.
 Helen and Polydeuces were the immortal children of Zeus, and Clytemnestra and Castor were Tyndareus’ children and therefore mortal.
 The twins Castor and Polydeuces are represented by Gemini constellation, where the two brightest stars are named after them.
 Polydeuces is usually better known by his Latin name, Pollux.